What happens at a meeting?

 These retreats are a direct invitation into self-discovery.
 They are for those who want to establish themselves in their true nature.

-Before attending a retreat it is highly recommended that you attend some open meetings to ensure you are ready for a silent retreat.
+Before attending a retreat it is important that you attend some open meetings to ensure you are ready for a silent retreat.

 'My only wish when holding meetings is to be empty enough, still enough, and present enough to be able to truly hear you.
 And in truly hearing you may we together discover the silent presence within which is the source of all refuge, knowledge, and wisdom.
 Then there is no teacher, no student, and no teaching.
 Nothing remains other than which is naturally arising in this moment, and the unchanging Presence which effortlessly witnesses it all'